May Fourth Movement: Expansion

-Historical significance
+Significance

-Scholars rank the New Culture and May Fourth Movements as significant turning points, as David Wang said, "it was the turning point in China's search for literary modernity", along with the abolition of the civil service system in 1905 and the overthrow of the monarchy in 1911.
-The challenge to traditional Chinese values, however, was also met with strong opposition, especially from the Nationalist Party.
+Scholars rank the New Culture and May Fourth Movements as significant turning points, as David Der-wei Wang said, "it was the turning point in China's search for literary modernity", along with the abolition of the civil service system in 1905 and the overthrow of the monarchy in 1911.
+The challenge to traditional Chinese values, however, was also met with strong opposition, especially from parts of the Kuomintang.
 From their perspective, the movement destroyed the positive elements of Chinese tradition and placed a heavy emphasis on direct political actions and radical attitudes, characteristics associated with the emerging Chinese Communist Party (CCP).
-On the other hand, the CCP, whose two founders, Li Dazhao and Chen Duxiu, were leaders of the movement, viewed it more favorably, although remaining suspicious of the early phase which emphasized the role of enlightened intellectuals, not revolution.
+Two of the CCP's founding members, Li Dazhao and Chen Duxiu, were leaders of the movement.
+The CCP viewed it more favorably, although remaining suspicious of the early phase which emphasized the role of enlightened intellectuals, not revolution.
+Li and Chen were the most influential promoters of Marxism in China during the May Fourth period.
 In its broader sense, the May Fourth Movement led to the establishment of radical intellectuals who went on to mobilize peasants and workers into the CCP and gain the organizational strength that would solidify the success of the Chinese Communist Revolution.

-During the May 4th Movement, the group of intellectuals with communist ideas grew steadily, such as Chen Tanqiu, Zhou Enlai, Chen Duxiu, and others, who gradually appreciated Marxism's power.
+During the May Fourth Movement, the group of intellectuals with communist ideas grew steadily, such as Chen Tanqiu, Zhou Enlai, Chen Duxiu, and others, who gradually appreciated Marxism's power.
 This promoted the sinicization of Marxism and provided a basis for the birth of the CCP and socialism with Chinese characteristics.

+The legacy of the May Fourth Movement is embraced both by the CCP and its critics, who express different understandings of the movement and its importance.

+Kuomintang members such as Luo Jialun, Shao Lizi and Duan Xipeng played an active role in the Movement, and some Kuomintang leaders claimed that their party and its founder Sun Yat-sen were active in leading the movement.
+However, Kuomintang influence on the Movement was minimal.
+In British Malaya, May Fourth-influenced riots in Penang and Singapore involving Kuomintang teachers and sympathetic students led the British to pass the Registration of Schools Ordinance, an attempt to remove Kuomintang influence from local education.
+From 1922, the British also instituted a ban on the Kuomintang itself.